The Challenge

 - AI generates adventure frameworks, NPC personalities, and encounter ideas

-- I review and adjust to fit what my kids are excited about
+- I review and adjust to fit what my daughters are excited about

 - The prep that used to take an hour now takes minutes